The Circle: what TV's isolation reality show can teach us about lockdown

 It’s The Circle, Channel 4’s hit game show where players are isolated in flats, have limited time outdoors to exercise, are allowed the occasional Netflix break, and rely on social media screens to interact with their neighbours.

-The series has also gone down well in France, Brazil, and the USA, where the number of applicants for the next series was “humongous”, according to The Circle’s Executive producer Tim Harcourt.
+The series has also gone down well in France, Brazil, and the USA, where the number of applicants for the next series was “humongous”, according to The Circle’s executive producer Tim Harcourt.
 As we continue to live a life of lockdown, much like the contestants, we asked the team behind the prophetic programme – as well as some former contestants – to tell us their coping strategies for living alone.

 Alex Hobern (winner, series one)